Difficult Wound Treatment in Delhi

 - To ensure complete take of skin graft

-The choice of vac system may be made primarily or after the failure of conventional treatment methods.
+The choice of VAC treatment in Delhi may be made primarily or after the failure of conventional treatment methods.

 - Exposed blood vessels